carlosherediapimienta/Numerical_IDE/README.md

 solver2.plot_solution()
 ```

-Replace `your_module_name` with the actual name of the Python file containing the solver classes.

 ## Contributing

 Contributions to enhance the functionality or efficiency of the solvers are welcome.
 Please feel free to fork the repository and submit pull requests.